unboundsecurity/blockchain-crypto-mpc/bench/README_MPC_Crypto_Bench.md

 where *algorithm* can be one of the following:

-- ecdsa-gen
+- ecdsa-gen - ECDSA key generation
-- ecdsa-sign
+- ecdsa-sign - ECDSA key signing
-- eddsa-gen
+- eddsa-gen - EdDSA key generation
-- eddsa-sign
+- eddsa-sign - EdDSA key signing
-- bip-initial
+- bip-initial - BIP master key generation
-- bip-hardened
+- bip-hardened - BIP derivation of hardened child key
-- bip-normal
+- bip-normal - BIP derivation of child key

 The value of *iterations* designates how many times to loop.